 To see photos of the grand opening and the new addition—as well as the construction that preceded it—watch the audio slideshow below.
 For a live shot of our new green roof, check out this live action cam.

 After months of planning, construction on ISR’s five-level, 56,700-square-foot Thompson Street building addition began in September 2012.

-Ann Arbor photographer Philip Dattilo, whose work has appeared in the Wall Street Journal and Fortune, has been documenting this project from the start.
+Ann Arbor photographer Philip Dattilo, whose work has appeared in the Wall Street Journal and Fortune, documented this project from the start.
 A few of Dattilo’s striking images are shown below.
 See more on ISR’s Facebook page.

 ISR Space Timeline

 The new addition to ISR’s Thompson Street building is a major step forward for the Institute.
 But out-growing our physical space is nothing new.
 Read about our many expansions and re-locations, and the important research programs initiated at each stage of our growth in an interactive timeline about ISR in space over time.

 U-M Regents approve Institute for Social Research (ISR) addition